tomsoderlund/toms-guidebooks/Tools/Cursor IDE.md

 - **Screenshots & Sketches**: Uploading these can speed up the process.
 - **Frontend Help**: AI is "good enough" for tweaking but not outstanding.
 - **Frequent Updates**: Cursor releases new versions almost daily, so keep it updated.
 A subtle update notification appears in the lower-left corner.

+## Rules (`.cursor/rules`)

+Can be in root folder, or in subfolders for local scope.

+    mkdir -p .cursor/rules
+    touch .cursor/rules/my-rule-file.mdc

+### Example MDC rule file:

+    ---
+    description: RPC Service boilerplate
+    globs:
+    alwaysApply: false
+    ---

+    - Use our internal RPC pattern when defining services
+    - Always use snake_case for service names.

+    @example-file-to-include.ts

 ## VS Code with Copilot